-Pedestrian Accidents/Older Adults
+Pedestrian Accidents and Older Adults

 Florida is the deadliest state in the nation for pedestrian accidents.
 The reasons are many, but include poorly-designed communities, lack of public-transportation options and an aging population.
-Nationwide, the number of serious and fatal pedestrian accidents is expected to continue to climb with the aging of the Baby Boomers.
+Nationwide, the number of serious and fatal pedestrian accidents involving older adults is expected to continue to climb with the aging of the Baby Boomers.

 Fort Lauderdale Pedestrian Accident Attorney Richard Ansara and the staff at our law offices are committed to fighting for the rights of pedestrians who are seriously injured or killed in an accident.
 The National Highway Traffic Safety Administration reports 1 in 6 of the nation’s fatal pedestrian accidents occur in Florida, where 4 of the nation’s 5 most dangerous metro areas are located: Orlando, Tampa/St. Pete, Jacksonville and Miami/Fort Lauderdale/Pompano Beach.